Overview

 Causes

 The cause of oligodendroglioma often isn't known.
-This tumor starts as a growth of cells in the brain or spinal cord.
+This tumor starts as a growth of cells in the brain or, more rarely, in the spinal cord.
 It forms in cells called oligodendrocytes.
-Oligodendrocytes help protect nerve cells and help with the flow of electrical signals in the brain.
+They protect nerve cells and help with the flow of electrical signals in the brain.

 The tumor cells form a growth that may press on nearby parts of the brain or spinal cord as the growth gets bigger.
 Sometimes the DNA changes turn the tumor cells into cancer cells.
 Cancer cells can invade and destroy healthy body tissue.